 Fio2 is initially set at 1.0 and is subsequently decreased to the lowest level necessary to maintain adequate oxygenation.

-Although many investigators advocate a trial of prone positioning in patients with ALI/ARDS who require high levels of PEEP (eg, > 12 cm H2O) and Fio2 (eg, > 0.6), trials have not shown any improvement in mortality with this strategy.
+Although many investigators advocate a trial of prone positioning in patients with ARDS who require high levels of PEEP (eg, > 12 cm H2O) and Fio2 (eg, > 0.6), until recently trials have not shown any improvement in mortality with this strategy (however, these trials have typically been underpowered).
+A recent, large, multicenter, prospective trial assessed patients who had severe ARDS (PaO2:FIO2< 150 mm Hg on an FIO2 ≥ 0.6, PEEP > 5 cm H2O) and who were on a tidal volume of about 6 mL/kg.
+These patients were randomized to undergo ≥ 16 h of prone positioning or be left in the supine position during ventilation.
+The study, which included a total of 466 patients, identified lower 28- and 90-day mortality in the prone-positioning group without a significant incidence of associated complications.
 Prone positioning is contraindicated in patients with spinal instability or increased intracranial pressure.
-This position also requires concerted effort by the ICU staff to avoid complications, such as dislodgement of the endotracheal tube or intravascular lines.
+This position also requires careful attention by the ICU staff to avoid complications, such as dislodgement of the endotracheal tube or intravascular catheters.

 Sedation and comfort:

-Although some patients tolerate mechanical ventilation via endotracheal tube without sedatives, most require continuous IV administration of sedatives (eg, propofol, lorazepam, midazolam) and analgesics (eg, morphine, fentanyl) to minimize stress and anxiety.
+Although many patients tolerate mechanical ventilation via endotracheal tube without sedatives, some require IV administration of sedatives (eg, propofol, lorazepam, midazolam) and analgesics (eg, morphine, fentanyl) to minimize stress and anxiety.
 These drugs can also reduce energy expenditure to some extent, thereby reducing CO2 production and O2 consumption.
 Doses should be titrated to the desired effect, guided by standard sedation/analgesia scoring systems.
-Patients undergoing mechanical ventilation for ALI/ARDS typically require higher levels of sedation and analgesia.
+Patients undergoing mechanical ventilation for ARDS typically require higher levels of sedation and analgesia.
 The use of propofol for longer than 24 to 48 h requires periodic monitoring of serum triglyceride levels.
+There is evidence that continuously administered IV sedation prolongs the duration of mechanical ventilation.
+Thus, the goal is to achieve adequate but not excessive sedation, which can be accomplished by using continuous sedation with daily interruption or by using intermittent infusions.

-Neuromuscular blocking agents are now rarely used in patients undergoing mechanical ventilation because of the risk of prolonged neuromuscular weakness and the need for continuous heavy sedation.
-Exceptions include for failure to tolerate some of the more sophisticated and complicated modes of mechanical ventilation and for prevention of shivering when cooling is used after cardiac arrest.
+Neuromuscular blocking agents are not used routinely in patients undergoing mechanical ventilation because of the risk of prolonged neuromuscular weakness and the need for continuous heavy sedation; however, one study did show reduced mortality at 90 days in patients who received 48 h of neuromuscular blockade.
+Exceptions include patients who fail to tolerate some of the more sophisticated and complicated modes of mechanical ventilation and to prevent shivering when cooling is used after cardiac arrest.

 Complications and safeguards: